Average MSP Pricing: Compare Per-User vs. Per-Device Models

 Analyze Financial Implications and ROI of Pricing Models

 In terms of ROI, organizations may experience a more significant return by maintaining a stable workforce with consistent tool usage.
-This framework enhances productivity across various equipment without incurring additional costs, making it a strategic choice for many.
+This framework enhances productivity across various devices without incurring additional costs, making it a strategic choice for many.

 The central node represents the main topic, while the branches show different pricing models and their financial impacts.
 Each sub-node provides specific insights related to that model, helping you understand the advantages and risks involved.